open-telemetry/opentelemetry-java-instrumentation/README.md

 ota.service | OTA_SERVICE | The service name of this JVM instance.
 This is used as a label in Jaeger to distinguish between JVM instances in a multi-service environment.

 ### Available exporters
 Currently two exporters are available and bundled with this project.
+They area available under the ```exporter-adapters``` directory.

 #### Dummy Exporter
 The dummy exporter simply prints the name of the span along with its attributes to stdout.
 It is used manly